wds4/DCoSL/README.md

 - [DIP-01](dips/01.md): explicit, intentional attestations rather than scraped data

 - [DIP-02](dips/02.md): Use cryptographic identifiers for lists and list items.

+- [DIP-03](dips/03.md): Representation of a graph using a small handful of simple lists.

 ## [the concept graph: DIPs 100-199](https://github.com/wds4/DCoSL/tree/main/dips/conceptGraph)